 Vaccination Records: All dogs and puppies must be up to date on inoculations against distemper, adenovirus, and parvovirus, and be under the care of a veterinarian.
 If you did not upload your vaccination record at the time of registration, be sure to bring a paper or digital copy for us to look at to your first class.

 Additional Helpful Items

 Chew Toy: If your dog would be more comfortable during down time with a chew toy, by all means bring one.
 In Puppy Class, we have Kongs(tm) stuffed with canned dog food for the puppies to settle with

 Tug Toy: If your dog likes to tug or chase, this can be a great reward for good behavior.
 Bring a favorite tuggy with you for a really great reinforcer.
 No squeakies please.

 Comfortable Attire: Wear clothes and shoes that you are comfortable moving around in.
 Prepare to be active!

 A Hungry Dog: Most dogs do better in training if they are hungry.
 For many dogs, this means skipping the meal before class.
 For young puppies and dogs with some conditions skipping meals is not recommended.
 Don’t feed your dog or puppy right before class.
 Check with your veterinarian before skipping meals.

 Settle Mat: Please bring a mat to all Family Dog Skill Series and Teamwork Training games lessons (and any class if you think it would help your dog).
 A towel, kitchen mat, or small dog bed will work.

-The Whole Family: There is plenty of room for all interested household members.
+The Whole Family: There is room for all interested household members.
 Very small children should have a second adult present.